Automotive SEO Optimization: Desert Bad Keywords

 We could be wrong, but statistically, the odds are in our favor.
 That’s because people across Google nation associate “car service” with Uber or a taxi, not an auto dealership.
 They associate “oil change” with servicing their car or truck.

 They’re also much more likely to use the term “auto repair” than “car repair” when seeking out a mechanic.
-Read this post for a full explanation of these SEO trends.
+These trends can be identified by keeping an eye on your Moz or Google Search Console accounts.

 Thus begins your mission of optimizing your dealership’s website for automotive SEO, which will help you embrace automotive inbound marketing.